dr-kd/eucalyd/README.md

 Bug: Starting the metronome is unreliable.
 Todo: Swing clock
-Todo: Test deploy to ipad
+Bug: Deploy to ipad - currently not working.